Company Taxes for Stock options (W2)

 Under the ESPP plan, the employer allows employees to purchase company stock at a discounted rate by contributing for the payment through their payroll.
 The maximum discount permitted in this plan is up to 15% lower than the actual market price.

-For this, the employees have a specific time to add in the contributions for purchasing the shares, which is called the offering period.
 So, the market price of the shares that would be bought by the employee are determined on the date of the purchase.
 From that day until the offering period ends, the employer begins to deduct a determined amount for collecting the contributions towards purchasing the shares on behalf of the employee.

 The discount is regarded as ordinary income and is added in the W2 form by the employer due to the non-qualifying position, or it is regarded as capital gain income and is accounted at the same time of the sale due to a qualifying position.
 The position depends on how long the employee holds the stock before purchasing it.